0xSabdadev/react-graphql-portfolio/content/about/index.md

 I am pursuing my Bachelors from [UNDIP, Semarang](https://www.svvv.edu.in/) in Computer Science and Engineering (2020-2023) my current GPA is [3.89]() out of 4.

-I am a member of [Developer Student Club - UNDIP](https://gdsc.community.dev/universitas-diponegoro/) and like to build functional and user-friendly and at the same time attractive application.
+I am a member of [Google Developer Student Club - UNDIP](https://gdsc.community.dev/universitas-diponegoro/) and like to build functional and user-friendly and at the same time attractive application.

 Here are some of the skills I've mastered!